 Hamilton could break the record for the number of Tony Award wins, set by the musical The Producers when it scooped 12 gongs in 2001.

-British actor Mark Strong is nominated for best actor in a play for his role in Arthur Miller's A View From the Bridge, while Irish star Gabriel Bryne is nominated in the same category for his performance in Long Day's Journey Into Night.
+British actor Mark Strong is nominated for best performance by a lead actor in a play for his role in Arthur Miller's A View From The Bridge, while Irish star Gabriel Bryne is nominated in the same category for his performance in Long Day's Journey Into Night.

-Oscar-winners Jessica Lange and Lupita Nyong'o will compete for the best actress in a play award.
+Oscar-winners Jessica Lange and Lupita Nyong'o will compete for the award for the best performance by a lead actress in a play.

 Oprah Winfrey, Cate Blanchett, Claire Danes and Jake Gyllenhaal are among the star-studded list of award presenters.
 Barbara Streisand will take to the Tony Awards stage for the first time in 46 years to hand out a prize.